Mid-Willamette Valley Community Action Agency

 Outreach to Outcomes: Community Health Worker Training

-The program includes 20 online sessions.
-Each week, participants will complete about an hour of independent or group homework.
-After completing the training, you’ll qualify for certification as a Community Health Worker and earn 90 Continuing Education Credits (CEUs) through the Office of Equity and Inclusion in the State of Oregon.
-NEON CHW CEUs are also recognized as MHACBO credits.
+The training includes 20 online sessions and about one hour of independent or group homework each week.
+After completing the program, you will qualify to apply for certification as a Community Health Worker through the Oregon Health Authority’s Office of Equity and Inclusion and earn 90 Continuing Education Units (CEUs).
+NEON CHW CEUs are also recognized by MHACBO.

 Curriculum Information and Structure...